tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 1. Write a test for the functionality that you have in mind and watch it fail
 2. Write minimal code to make the test pass
-3. Re-factor the code if required
+3. Refactor the code if required

 Don't worry if the above does not make sense.
 The purpose of the rest of this post is to illustrate how this works in practise.